Earthquakes on May 17, 2026

 20.8 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 80 km E of Nikolski, Alaska on May 17, 2026 at 23:00 UTC.
-At a depth of 20.8 km, the event was shallow crustal.
+On May 17, 2026 at 23:00 UTC, a magnitude 2.9 earthquake struck 80 km E of Nikolski, Alaska.
+The hypocenter lay at 20.8 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 52.916°, -167.660°.
+The epicenter is at 52.916°, -167.660°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 22:58:32 UTC